-The purpose of applying additional precautions when patients present with specific symptoms is to break the
+The purpose of applying additional precautions when patients present with specific symptoms is to break the chain of infection.
+Figure 1 shows examples of how to break the chain of infection.
+See also Routine Practices.

 Additional precautions are based on the specific modes of transmission (i.e., contact, droplet, airborne) and are necessary when specific infectious agents (e.g., antibiotic-resistant microorganisms, SARS-CoV-2, measles, mumps) are present.